mdekrey/GitAutomation/readme.md

 # Building via Visual Studio 2017

+As of VS2017 update 15.3, the [Visual Studio Tools for Docker no longer handle non-dotnet Dockerfiles as part of compose.](https://developercommunity.visualstudio.com/content/problem/96130/solution-build-fails-with-docker-compose-error-in.html)
+This is a bug, but the repositories have been updated to reflect it.

 1. Make sure the files mentioned above are in place.
+2. `docker-compose -f docker-compose.ci.build.yml up --build`
+3. `docker-compose -f docker-compose.yml -f docker-compose.build.yml build`
-2. Launch the sln file and build.
+4. Launch the sln file and build.

 And then to run it...